Close Menu

 Once you’ve gained full visibility into all SaaS at your organization, you’re well-positioned to take on other purchasing hygiene best practices, including cutting down on Shadow IT (in other words, any software not purchase through IT), rationalizing your SaaS portfolio, and consistently evaluating what SaaS tools your organization needs — and making those tools available to those who need them.

-Clear Governance is Essential to Purchasing Hygiene
+Clear Governance Is Essential to Purchasing Hygiene

 IT controls a rapidly decreasing amount of SaaS spending and application quantity.
 However, they still have an important role to play in purchasing hygiene — as well as avoiding unnecessary costs and risk.